 Only a short distance from the city centre, The Royal Armouries in Leeds are a veritable treasure trove of fascinating historical artefacts, including weapons from across the world designed for hunting, self-defence and ceremonial purposes.
 There’s a display of swords designed for the Lord of the Rings movies and a crossbow shooting range where older children can practice their aim.

-The Royal Armouries are celebrating half term with an exciting program of events including a Halloween party, falconry displays, and horse shows.
-If you’re feeling brave, you can take part yourself and handle the amazing birds of prey!
+The Royal Armouries are celebrating half term with an exciting program of events including Light Night, an illuminated menagerie of animal puppets, or if you’re feeling brave you can tackle vampires, mummies and zombies at Movie Monsters!

 St Fagans National History Museum, Cardiff